patrickjuchli/basic-ftp/README.md

 `get/set encoding`

 Set the encoding applied to all incoming and outgoing messages of the control connection.
 This encoding is also used when parsing a list response from a data connection.
-Node supports `utf8`, `latin1` and `ascii`.
-Default is `utf8` because it's backwards-compatible with `ascii` and many modern servers support it, some of them without mentioning it when requesting features.
+See https://nodejs.org/api/buffer.html#buffer_buffers_and_character_encodings for what encodings are supported by Node.js.
+Default is `utf8` because most modern servers support it, some of them without mentioning it when requesting features.

-`get/set ipFamily`

-Set the preferred version of the IP stack: `4` (IPv4), `6` (IPv6) or `undefined` (Node.js default).
-Set to `undefined` by default.

 ## Acknowledgment